appcelerator-archive/amp/docs/current/stats.md

   $ amp stats -f etcd
 ```

-* To compute only cpu and mem statistics for all stakcs
+* To compute only cpu and mem statistics for all stacks:
 ```
   $ amp stats --stack --cpu --mem
 ```

-* To compute stats by node
+* To compute stats by node:
 ```
   $ amp stats --node
 ```

-* To compute stats for a stack on a specific node
+* To compute stats for a stack on a specific node:
 ```
   $ amp stats --stack-name monitoring --node-id aNodeId
 ```

-* To compute historic stats for a service
+* To compute historic stats for a service:
 ```
   $ amp stats --period now-1m --time-group=10s elasticsearch
 ```

-* To compute historic stats for a stack and follow to see a new line every 3 seconds
+* To compute historic stats for a stack and follow to see a new line every 3 seconds:
 ```
   $ amp stats --stack-name monitoring --period now-30s --time-group=3s -f
 ```